-Today Marshmallow reviews another classic, Island of the Blue Dolphins, by Scott O’Dell, first published in 1960.
+Today Marshmallow reviews another classic, Island of the Blue Dolphins, by Scott O’Dell, first published in 1960 and awarded the Newberry Medal in 1961.
 She has been reading a school copy of this book with her class and she was fascinated to learn that the story was based on a real young Native American girl who lived alone for many years on San Nicolas Island during the 19th century.

 Marshmallow’s Quick Take: If you like books about finding friends in unexpected places, or young people surviving very difficult situations, then this might be the book for you.

 Marshmallow’s Summary (with spoilers): Twelve-year-old Karana has lived on the Island of the Blue Dolphins for all her life with her family.
 So when her father, the chief, is killed, her tribe’s new chief decides that he will leave the island.
 He does not return and then white missionaries come and tell them that they need to pack up and get on their ships.
 When the boats are leaving, Karana realizes that her brother Ramo is not on any of the boats.
 When she runs to find him, she learns that he had left to find his fishing spear.
 Then they realize that the ships have left without them.